awslabs/kinesis-aggregation/python/README.md

         'kinesisSchemaVersion' : String - The version number of the Kinesis message schema used, 'sequenceNumber' : BigInt - The sequence number assigned to the record on submission to Kinesis 'subSequenceNumber' : Int - The sub-sequence number for the User Record in the aggregated record, if aggregation was in use by the producer
-        'aggregated' : Boolean - Always True for a user record extracted from a KPL aggregated record },
+        'aggregated' : Boolean - Always True for a user record extracted from a Kinesis aggregated record },
     'invokeIdentityArn' : String - The ARN of the IAM user used to invoke this Lambda function 'eventName' : String - Always "aws:kinesis:record" for a Kinesis record